Curriculum

 • P.E.

 * All grade 5 students learn an instrument in Beginning Band.
-In grade 6, students may choose between band or choir.
+In grade 6, students may choose between Band or Choir.

 Electives

 To enrich the core curricula, the Middle School offers a variety of elective classes which students in grades 7 – 8 may choose to study.
-Each student will be enrolled in one or two electives each semester (depending on when he/she is enrolled in P.E.) for a total of three electives each year.
 Courses include:

-• Computer Programming
+Computer Programming

-• Creation Lab
+Creation Lab

-• Digital Storytelling
+Digital Storytelling

-• Rhetoric
+Rhetoric

-Please see the Course Catalog for more details about core and elective courses for grades 7 and 8 students:
+Please see the course catalog for more details about core and elective courses for grades 7 and 8 students.

 Grades 7 – 8 Course Catalog